iamjaredsimpson/laravel-deploy-scripts/README.md

 # laravel-deploy-scripts
 Shell scripts to manage Laravel app deployment on an Linux server running Nginx.
 This was built for Laravel 5.8, but should work with any version 5.0+.
-There are currently three scripts, two to deploy and one to revert to a previous deployment.
-There is also .env example file for your custom variables.
+There are currently three main scripts, two to deploy and one to revert to a previous deployment.
+There is also .env example file for your custom variables and a script to handle the git post-receive hook.

 ## Overview